-There are no longer any restrictions on leaving England to travel internationally, however to protect public health in the UK and the vaccine rollout, travellers should not travel to countries or territories on the red or amber lists.
+There are no longer any restrictions on leaving England to travel internationally, • however to protect public health in the UK and the vaccine rollout, travellers should not travel to countries or territories on the red (applicable until further notice) or amber lists (applicable until 12 July 2021).

 - For applications for a visitor visa, visit in transit or direct airside transit (DAT) visa • from a country where travel to the UK is suspended decisions may be delayed.
-If your visa application is successful, you will receive your visa when suspension of travel is lifted. - Those who applied for a visitor visa, visit in transit or direct airside transit (DAT) visa from a location where travel to the UK is suspended, but need to travel urgently for compassionate reasons, can contact the Coronavirus Immigration Help Centre (CIH) for guidance: CIH@homeoffice.gov.uk, using the heading 'Visitor Visa - Urgent Travel Request' in your email.
+If your visa application is successful, you will receive your visa when suspension of travel is lifted. - Those who applied for a visitor visa, visit in transit or direct airside transit (DAT) visa from a location where travel to the UK is suspended, but need to travel urgently for compassionate reasons, can contact the Coronavirus Immigration Help Centre (CIH) for guidance: CIH@homeoffice.gov.uk, using the heading 'Visitor Visa - Urgent

+Travel Request' in your email.
 Your email must be in English and you should provide your name, date of birth and full details of your circumstances.